tagion/tagion/docs/gov/intro/tagion.md

 The development and deployment of all aspects of the Tagion project have to comply with the guiding princeples described in the Tagion governance manifesto.

-A non-technical step-by-step description of the functionality of Tagion can be found on here, on the adjacent governance development and documentation pages, which also cover questions of sybil resistance and tokenomics.
+A [non-technical step-by-step description](https://docs.tagion.org/gov/intro/jargonbusting) of the functionality of Tagion can be found on the adjacent governance development and documentation pages, which also cover questions of sybil resistance and tokenomics.

 :::info[Previous Documentaion]